ds3002/course/practice/12-nosql-database/README.md

 ```
 KEYS *
 ```
-2. Insert 4 keys using the firstnames and lastnames of people as keys and values:
+2. Insert some keys using the firstnames and lastnames of people as keys and values:
 ```
 SET jim ryan
-SET john jingle-jacob-heimer-schmidt
 SET tina fey
 SET leonardo davcinci
 ```
-3. Fetch some of those values using their keys:
+3. Fetch those values using their keys:
 ```
 GET jim
 GET leonardo